joshwnj/marki-journal/docs/links.md

 ## Broken links cause a build error

-## Topics are rendered with an "Incoming Links" section at the end
+## Topics are rendered with an incoming links section at the end

 This is a list of links to any other topic that linked to this one, so that we can see & navigate cross-references.

-## Don't display the "Incoming Links" section if there is nothing linking to the topic
+## Don't display the incoming links section if there is nothing linking to the topic